-WeatherSpork (@weathersporkapp) has a very elegant and simple design that is mission-oriented.
+WeatherSpork has a very elegant and simple design that is mission-oriented.
 Even for the most technically-challenged pilot it will only take you a few minutes to harness its true power.
 Furthermore, it’s designed to be nearly identical across platforms with very few exceptions.
 So once you learn how to use the app on one platform, you are a guaranteed expert on the rest.

 When you call 1-800-WXBRIEF or use many of the popular flight planning apps to get a weather briefing, they are typically focused on departing at a specific time in the future.
 This single-threaded nature makes finding the appropriate time to depart a very labor intensive and error prone process.
-WeatherSpork, however, has been designed to be oriented around the mission.
+WeatherSpork, however, has been designed to include time as the centerpiece of the app.
 This signature feature called the “Wheels Up Departure Advisor” leverages dozens of forecasts so you can quickly pick out the most favorable time to fly.
-On the map, route and grid view, tapping on the Estimated Time of Departure (ETD) button at the bottom-center of the display will bring up the ETD Finder that displays the results of the Wheels Up Departure Advisor.
+On the map, route and grid view, tapping on the Estimated Time of Departure (ETD) button at the bottom-center of the display will bring up the ETD Finder that displays the results of the patent pending Wheels Up Departure Advisor.

 Shown in green, blue, red and magenta on the EDT Finder time line are the VFR, MVFR, IFR and LIFR flight categories, respectively, for stations (airports) along your proposed route.
 This allows you to quickly see when the route will have the best weather…or perhaps the worst.
 On a touch screen (or using a mouse), just press and hold down the filled circle (time selector) and drag to the right (and left).
 As you advance the time, you’ll notice the station markers on the map will also change color representing the surface weather conditions (flight category) at the time shown above the time selector.
 Gray station markers indicate a lack of ceiling, visibility or sky coverage in order to determine the flight category.